Flight dispatcher: Licensing and certification

 A dispatcher must be certified by the aviation authority of the country in which they operate or have a base of operations, such as the DGCA in India and the FAA/DOT (Federal Aviation Administration/Department of Transportation) in the United States.
 In order to obtain a certificate, a candidate must demonstrate extensive knowledge of meteorology and of aviation in general, to a level comparable to the holder of an Airline Transport Pilot (ATP) certificate.

 The FAA ATP and the FAA Dispatcher (ADX) written exams are similar.
-For airlines operating under 14 CFR PART 135, dispatching duties and responsibilities are actually designated to "flight followers."
+For airlines operating under 14 CFR Part 135, dispatching duties and responsibilities are actually designated to "flight followers."
 The main difference between a flight dispatcher and a flight follower is that the latter does not share legal responsibility for the operation of a flight.
 In addition, a flight follower is not required to obtain a dispatcher's certificate, although he or she is usually encouraged to do so by the airline for which they work and will probably not be employed as a flight follower if they do not have the dispatcher certificate.

 Many countries issue licenses or certificates which are based on ICAO Annex 1 and 6 as well as ICAO DOC 7192 D3.
 Unfortunately not all countries have adopted a mandatory license/certification and joint responsibility/flight watch operational control systems.
 The FAA has mandated the use of flight dispatchers/joint responsibility/flight watch since the "Civil Aeronautic Act" was passed in 1938.
 Canada has adopted a similar approach in the wake of the Air Ontario Flight 1363 plane crash in Dryden, Ontario, in 1989.
 Due to several more accidents, the FAA is lobbying the ICAO for tighter regulations.

+In the United States, to be eligible for an aircraft dispatcher certificate, a person must be at least 23 years of age and complete a minimum of 200 hours of approved training.

+As of May 2024, the FAA incorporated updated Aircraft Dispatcher Practical Test Standards into certification requirements under 14 CFR Part 65.